-ARTICLE 7- ACADEMIC PLANNING (Clauses have been re-arranged in negotiations)
+ARTICLE 7- ACADEMIC PLANNING

 7.1 The University and the Faculty Association recognize the importance of the University engaging in a planning process to permit the University to fulfil its obligations.
 Such planning shall be undertaken in a spirit of collegiality, with open communication consistent with First Nations values.
 The parties recognize that such planning involves the need for flexibility in the allocation of resources, consistent with fair treatment of academic staff members, and in accordance with the provisions of this collective agreement.